 THE CARL L. AND DOROTHY C. PETREE SCHOLARSHIP was established by Mr. and Mrs. Richard J. Seiwell of Wilmington, Del. in memory and honor of Mrs. Seiwell's parents.
 Mr. Petree, a native of Winston-Salem, N.C., was with General Electric for several years as an engineer and was co-founder and president of Farmer's Dairy, Inc. Mrs. Petree worked for Forsyth County prior to joining the family business.
 Mrs. Seiwell, the former Linda Petree, recently retired as a senior research chemist with the DuPont Company.
-Mr. Seiwell, a 1967 Catawba graduate and a partner with the investment firm of Cashman, Ferrell and Associates of Berwyn, Pa., is a member of the Board of Trustees and the External Relations Committee of the Board of Board of Business or science majors.
+Mr. Seiwell, a 1967 Catawba graduate and a partner with the investment firm of Cashman, Ferrell and Associates of Berwyn, Pa., is a member of the Board of Trustees and the External Relations Committee of the Board.
+Preference for the Petree Scholarship will go to able and deserving students in the Ralph W. Ketner School of Business or science majors.